 - A slightly more modest example was Dr. Pulaski.
 Characters often stated to each other (and the audience) how comforting her bedside manner was, and how she was a kind, loving physician.
 In reality, the character was abrasive, and her attempts at gentle teasing came off as bullying and mean.
 Definitely the last person you'd want by your bedside if you were sick.

-- Triple H is considered to have decent to great wrestling psychology by even his harshest critics (and they're pretty harsh).
+- Triple H, "The Cerebral Assassin", is considered to have decent to great wrestling psychology by even his harshest critics (and they're pretty harsh).
 However, announcers would constantly talk about what a great technical wrestler he was, even though he was clearly a brawler with few on the mat moves.